jnunyez/synchronization/README.md

    Bus 004 Device 003: ID 1374:0001 Silicom Ltd. Tsync USB Device
   ```

-Check that the Intel E810 NIC has been detected:
+7. Check that the Intel E810 Physical Functions (PFs) have been detected.
+In the case of an STS4 card a total of 12PFs must be detected:

   ```console
    # lspci -d 8086: | grep E810